marcusgia2505/classEx_doc/docs/Programming.rst

 	-  :php:`$value` the new role for the subject.

-..note:: Both functions change the $role or $group variable of the respective player and are also change the table containing all the matches.
+..note:: Both functions change the $role or $group variable of the respective player and also change the table containing all the matches.

 Variables for lecturers (globals)